shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 });
 ```

-Here you had defined, that the detail window should always display the `Shopware.app.SwagProduct.view.detail.Product` component.
-If you provide a `Shopware.apps.SwagProduct.model.Product` entry to the `Shopware.window.Detail` component, the detail window will recognize the entry as a main entry and checks the `detail` parameter of the model.
+Here you defined that the detail window should always display the `Shopware.app.SwagProduct.view.detail.Product` component.
+If you provide a `Shopware.apps.SwagProduct.model.Product` entry to the `Shopware.window.Detail` component, the detail window will recognize the entry as a main entry and check the `detail` parameter of the model.

-Associations are working similar, but with the addition, that you first have to look up which type of association is configured.
+Associations work in a similar way, but you first have to look up which type of association is configured.
 To keep things simple, there is a simplified model with four possible associations below:

 ```php
 Ext.define('Shopware.apps.SwagProduct.model.Product', {